19 of the Best Ontario Hikes

 ontario hiking pukaskwa national park

-The Pukaskwa Coastal Hike is located in Pukaskwa National Park and is considered one of the most challenging hiking routes in Canada and it is incredibly beautiful and remote.
+The Pukaskwa Coastal Hike is located in Pukaskwa National Park and is considered one of the most challenging hiking routes in Canada.
+It is incredibly beautiful and remote.
 The Lake Superior Coastal Trail is a 65km route that starts in Agawa Bay and ends at Gargantua Bay.
 It is a demanding trail that takes several days.
 For more on this epic coastal trail, check out our hike in Pukaskwa National Park.

 The main trail ends at a beautiful suspension bridge along the White River Suspension Bridge Hiking Trail that will take you back to the national park visitor centre.
 The hike can take anywhere from four to seven days.
 This is one of our favourite hikes in Ontario, and we highly recommend it for anyone wanting a challenge beyond a day trip.